(update: photo added 11.10.10)

 “…rarely has the angst, fear, confusion, terror and finally, unmitigated joy of a gay teen coming out to himself, his friends, and a parent been so splendidly and perfectly portrayed…”

-His extraordinary performances this year will surely garner him another Emmy nod – and, if there’s any Emmy justice, a win.
+His extraordinary performances this year will surely garner him another Emmy nod – if not a win.

 A few more random notes on the episode:

-- Even though you saw the ‘shocker’ kiss coming, it didn’t negate the impact – or the audible gasp at my house.
+- Even though you saw the ‘shocker’ kiss coming, it didn’t lessen the impact..

 - Also, I was reading how Dave “stole Kurt’s kiss!!!”
 How ridiculous – and insulting.
 A real kiss has to be mutual – Kurt didn’t reciprocate, he recoiled.